zoho/zoho-iot-sdk-c/README.md

 ### Build Dependencies

-Make sure you are running Linux and the following packages are pre installed:
+Make sure your device is running Linux and the following packages are pre installed:

 - `CMake` - https://cmake.org
 - `build-essential`